-#9 Updated by Jason McCormick 25 days ago
+#9 Updated by Jason McCormick almost 4 years ago

 You can use the attached PHP script to test r53.class.
 I just ran everything through its paces and didn't have any issues.
 I'd appreciate any debugging you can aid to see where your setup is different.
 Replace the strings PUBKEY, PRIVKEY, ZONEID (2x), and set whatever DNS makes sense for you on line 16.

 Note: Use this test, not the one in the comment above.
 I attached the wrong file (the other one has some testing I was starting to do to support AAAA records).

 #10 Updated by Doug Twitchell almost 4 years ago